druids/django-pyston/docs/rest_meta.rst

 .. attribute:: RestMeta.extra_fields

 Extra fields is used if you can allow to return more fields from REST but you don't want to return them by default.
 Client must sent request with ``X-Fields`` header for obtaining.

+.. attribute:: RestMeta.filter_fields

+Defines fields that is allowed for resource filtering.

+.. attribute:: RestMeta.order_fields

+Defines fields that is allowed for resource ordering.

+.. attribute:: RestMeta.extra_filter_fields

+Defines fields that extends default fields that is defined inside all model resources that is allowed for filtering.

+.. attribute:: RestMeta.extra_order_fields

+Defines fields that extends default fields that is defined inside all model resources that is allowed for ordering.